-Two weeks ago, my very codependent mother came over for an afternoon visit.
+Two weeks ago, my very codependent mother came over for a socially distant afternoon visit.
 She’s negative, bossy, and controlling.
 She constantly worries about everyone else’s business, and her behaviors are highly contagious.
 Now, I have to fight off every instinct to pick up this sickness again.

 People who had Chicken Pox are at risk for Shingles later in life because the virus lives on in the body, waiting to pounce.
 The same is true about people who live with addiction.
 Behaviors and family roles are ingrained in our psyche from years before.